The evolution and importance of FM software

 IWMS software is a solution that combines all the best features of previous workplace software into one program.
 It offers improved connectivity and communication between other datasets and software.
 Ideally, facility managers have everything they need in one place.
 Best of all, it’s scalable to fit any size of office.

-The future workplace can leverage facility management software to embrace hybrid work
+The future workplace can leverage FM software to embrace hybrid work

 The pandemic has accelerated the changes brewing in the modern workplace.
 With many companies adopting a hybrid work model, the way facilities teams use IWMS software and other workplace technology has altered.